Active Living with Parkinson’s Webinar

 -Activator Technique developed for stability and normalizing gait pattern

--Find out why Parkinson’s Clients are highly motivated to use walking poles instead of other devices
+-Find out why clients with Parkinson’s are highly motivated to use walking poles instead of other devices

 -Seated, Standing & Gait Training Exercises